By Adam Jusko, ProudMoney.com, firstname.lastname@example.org

 The Delta Reserve Credit Card comes with a much bigger annual fee of $450.
-It gives you everything the Platinum Card gives you (except the sign-up bonus for making a Delta purchase in the first 3 months), and includes these extras:
+It gives you everything the Platinum Card gives you, and includes these extras:

 - Free Delta Sky Club Access (The previous two cards offer discounted access, not free.
 Note that two others traveling with you can gain access at a discounted rate.)